jwang93/SLogo/README.md

 code was also taken from the Canvas class and is contained in both the View and the current Canvas class.

 ##### any data or resource files required by the project (including format of non-standard files)
-requires a .properties file with the proper language for View to function correctly, also requires a picture to represent the turtle.
+The project requires a .properties file with the proper language for View to function correctly.
+It also requires a picture to represent the turtle.
+It also requires an Initializers.properties file, which the Parser uses to grab the appropriate Initializer.

 ##### any information about using the program (i.e., command-line/applet arguments, key inputs, interesting example data files, or easter eggs)